BrianHicks/property-testing-presentation/presentation.md

       - example: sorting algorithm
         assumed knoweldge: what "sorting" means
         - rephrase the intent of the code
-      - example: vending machine spec
+      - example: modeling change
-        - introduce the vending machine example
+        - introduce the money example
           - what properties does this spec have?
-  - write well-formed generators/shrinkers
+  - write custom generators
-- apply model testing to their own code

-Vending machine spec:
+Money spec:

-It works how you'd expect a vending machine to work.
-Specifically:

-1. Put money into the vending machine
-2. Push the button for the drink you want
-3. Get the drink

-Level 2:

-- only accept payment if you can provide the requested drink
-- only accept non-exact payments if you can make change
-- if there's no money in the machine:
-  - pushing a drink button doesn't dispense a drink
-  - pushing the refund button doesn't dispense change
+We want to program the money handling for a vending machine.
+That means, we need to be able to keep track of units of monetary value and make change for them.
+We also need to be able to perform basic mathematical operations on them.

 -->